By J. L. Starkey

 I didn’t know what in-home hospice care looked like, but for some reason I pictured people sitting around and crying.
 Odd, that thought, because we’re not that type of family.
 We carry on.
 We keep on living.
 It doesn’t mean we’re strong…it’s just what we do.

 I arrived at my parents’ home and found no tears.
 Instead, things just felt…peaceful.
 I met dad’s hospice nurse, and she gave us an update on his condition.
 As she spoke, I glanced at the DNR order displayed prominently on the refrigerator.
 If there was an emergency, we were NOT to call 911.
 We were to call hospice.

-Seeing it written out like that changed my perception of things.
+Seeing things written out like that changed my perception of hospice care.
 For my dad, there were no more emergencies.

 I chose to be in the moment, and I chose to share some laughs.
 But above all, I chose to listen.
 Because my dad?
 Well, he had a few stories to tell!